 Lid Hanger & Retaining Ring

 Russ Turner designed this modification that allows him to hang the lid behind the cooker.
 It consists of a lid hanger and a retaining ring made from aluminum, which is strong but easy to work with.
-Thanks to Russ for provided the detailed instructions for this project.

 Here is the materials list for this project, available from The Home Depot for under $20:

 - 1/8″ thick, 2″ wide, 36″ long aluminum flat stock (1 piece)

 - 1/8″ thick, 3/4″ wide, 36″ long aluminum flat stock (1 piece)

 - 1/4″ x 5/8″ screw with nut (4 each)

 - 1/4″ fiber washer (4 each)